sharetribe/flex-docs/src/docs/ftw-testing-error-handling/how-to-test-ftw/index.md

 balance between accuracy, simplicity, and performance.

 Jest provides detailed documentation on their testing framework.
-If you are interested in extending the in-built tests provided with Flex Template for Web, the following guides can provide additional insight:
+If you are interested in extending the in-built tests provided with the templated, the following guides can provide additional insight:

 - [Getting Started](https://jestjs.io/docs/en/getting-started)
 - [Tutorial - React](https://jestjs.io/docs/en/tutorial-react)